Up for helping? Choose, Walk, Review

 Find out more about award schemes through the Awards Network in Scotland, the National Youth Agency, the national body for youth work in England, and the #iwill campaign to make participation in social action the norm for young people under 20.

-A growing range of organisations is actively supporting Slow Ways.
-They are encouraging members and participants to contribute to the national network of walking routes, linking Slow Ways with their own activities, and creating dedicated resources to support this.
-More partners will be added with links to tailored information that’s relevant to their audiences.
+A growing range of organisations actively supports Slow Ways - encouraging members and participants to contribute to the national network of walking routes.
+They are linking Slow Ways with their own activities and creating dedicated resources to support this.
+More partners will be added here, with links to tailored information that’s relevant to their audiences.

 u3a supports people no longer in full time work to make the most of life by exploring new ideas, skills and interests.
 Across the UK members are learning, staying active and having fun in later life.
 It’s local, social, friendly, low-cost and open to all.
-Coming soon - more information about how Slow Ways and u3a are working together.
+See here for more information about how Slow Ways and u3a are working together.

 The Scouts is well known for preparing young people with skills for life, supported by amazing leaders delivering an inspiring programme.
 Explorer Scouts and leaders are making use of Slow Ways in their activities and to make a bigger impact in their communities.
-Information to support this involvement is being developed and will be added here.
+Information to support this involvement is here - set out as guidance for running a self-guided interactive session.

 Donate & Fundraise